By Whitney Berta

 Making changes to any established work practice, process or routine is challenging.
 We have all tried to break work habits of our own, to change our own or others’ behaviours…and have all likely had mixed success doing so.

 The challenges associated with changing work practices are present in practically every work setting, including health care.
-Health Services Researchers who are focused on knowledge translation, implementation science, and dissemination science – all informed by work in the fields of psychology, sociology, and communications – have invested considerable efforts in studying how best to introduce new research knowledge into care practices and to influence the “uptake”, “utilization” or “adoption” of it in the interests of improving patient care.
+Health Systems Researchers who are focused on knowledge translation, implementation science, and dissemination science – all informed by work in the fields of psychology, sociology, and communications – have invested considerable efforts in studying how best to introduce new research knowledge into care practices and to influence the “uptake”, “utilization” or “adoption” of it in the interests of improving patient care.
 But, even after the new knowledge seems firmly in place, a whole host of new factors can still displace it once the supportive implementation approaches – like incentives, or a particularly compelling “change champion” – are removed.

 Very often, we see people reverting to their “old ways of doing”.
 We are, after all, creatures of habit.
 This is particularly concerning in healthcare when we want to exchange older less effective knowledge for new knowledge that can change care processes and improve patients’ care.